yquake2/yquake2/doc/040_cvarlist.md

   "flash" you see when getting injured or picking up an item.
 In GL1 is also used for looking underwater.
 Default is `1` (enabled).

+* **gl_znear**: Sets the distance to the *near depth clipping plane* of the player view.
+Reducing it may allow some weapon animations to not get "clipped" by the player view (e.g. railgun firing), at the risk of heavy glitches with some hardware configurations.
+Default is `4`.

 * **gl_texturemode**: How textures are filtered.

   - `GL_NEAREST`: No filtering (using value of *nearest* source pixel),